-- Department of Resources Recycling and Recovery (CalRecycle) services for teachers, districts, and facilities.
-The California Education and the Environment Initiative (California EEI) is a cooperative, statewide effort to help K-12 students learn about the environment and how it relates to their everyday lives.
-This innovative curriculum was developed by Cal EPA’s Office of Education and the Environment in collaboration with various education partners, and school districts throughout the state.
+The Department of Resources Recycling and Recovery (CalRecycle) offers services for teachers, districts, and facilities through its California Education and the Environment Initiative.
+It is a cooperative, statewide effort to help K-12 students learn about the environment and how it relates to their everyday lives.
+This innovative curriculum was developed by the Office of Education and the Environment in collaboration with various education partners, and school districts throughout the state.

 Check out these fun websites and learn more about protecting and preserving the environment to keep California a healthy place for kids.